AVWestover/WebFund/GIT HUB UPLOADS/AVWestover_DojoWeather/README.md

-# Web Fundamentals!
+# Dojo Weather!

-A few projects I did in the Web Fundamentals section of Coding Dojo.
+A project I did for the Web Fundamentals of Coding Dojo.